luunar

 How do you know which chakra is blocked?

 Observe where your recurring difficulties concentrate.
 Communication problems or a tight throat?
 Throat chakra.
 Difficulty believing in yourself or paralyzing perfectionism?
 Solar Plexus.
-Relational blocks or fear of love?
+Relational blocks or fear of loving?
 Heart chakra.
-The body often gives physical cues that correspond to the concerned chakra.
+The body often gives physical clues that correspond to the chakra concerned.

 Are chakras visible or scientifically measurable?